MengLeZhang/crimeMaps-preReg-code/docs/README.md

 - Meet journal requirements
   - [ ] Please ensure that your manuscript meets PLOS ONE's style requirements, including those for file naming.
 The PLOS ONE style templates can be found at https://journals.plos.org/plosone/s/file?id=wjVg/PLOSOne_formatting_sample_main_body.pdf and https://journals.plos.org/plosone/s/file?id=ba62/PLOSOne_formatting_sample_title_authors_affiliations.pdf
+  - A: Author page formatted as per instruction.

   - [x] Please include your full ethics statement in the ‘Methods’ section of your manuscript file.
 In your statement, please include the full name of the IRB or ethics committee who approved or waived your study, as well as whether or not you obtained informed written or verbal consent.
 If consent was waived for your study, please include this information in your statement as well.